buddhist-uni/buddhist-uni.github.io/_content/papers/sammaditthi_analayo.md

   - wise-attention
 ---

-A brief summary of the the first factor, right view (sammaditthi), in the eightfold noble path.
+A brief summary of the first factor, right view (sammaditthi), in the eightfold noble path.
 The paper delinieates both right and wrong views based on the suttas and commentarial tradition.